-- 1. A student must first submit a written petition to the Associate Dean for Academic Programs.
+- 1. A student must first submit a written petition to the Director for Master's Studies or Director for Doctoral Studies.
 In the petition, students must explain the reasons for the extended leave along with how, and in what time frame, they expect to complete their degree. - 2.
-The request is then forwarded to the student's academic program Faculty Director or Co-Chair and the appropriate Degree Programs staff member for review and recommendation.
+The Director for Master's Studies or Doctoral Studies may consult with others at the school and University for review and recommendation and will then provide a written response to the student within five to seven business days.
+If approved, the effective date for the leave of absence is the date that the request form was received by the appropriate program staff member.

 In most circumstances, the academic clock is not stopped for the duration of an extended leave of absence.
-However, exceptions will be made for a medically-documented severe illness, childbirth, adoption, or other major family-related disruption.
-Students on academic time tables must continue to comply with these deadlines; semesters on leave/extended leave are included in the calculation of the number of years a student has been in a degree program.
+However, exceptions will be made for a medically documented severe illness, childbirth, adoption, or other major family-related disruption.
+Students on academic timetables must continue to comply with these deadlines; semesters on leave/extended leave are included in the calculation of the number of years a student has been in a degree program.